Arkapravo-Ghosh/UIC-Project/README.md

 * Similarly, connect GPIO 23 (Pin 16) of Raspberry Pi to OUT Pin of the IR Sensor at Parking Slot 2

 </details>

+# Software
+## Linux Server
+Install [MariaDB Server](https://mariadb.com/downloads) in the Server you would be using for hosting the Database.
+> NOTE: The MariaDB Server should run at `0.0.0.0` and not `127.0.0.1`.
+Configure that in `bind-address` in the file `/etc/mysql/mariadb.conf.d/50-server.cnf`

+Log in to the root shell of MariaDB Server using the command: `sudo mysql -u root` or `sudo mysql -u root -p`

+Run the following SQL Queries to configure MariaDB as per our project:
+### 1. Creating Users
+#### Client User
+This user will be accessed by the client with read-only permissions on a single table so it does not need to have a secure password.
+Instead, we would be using the password as configured in the client.

+Run the following command:

+`CREATE USER 'client'@'%' IDENTIFIED BY 'guest';`

+#### Server User
+This user will be accessed by the server with write permissions on a single table and it needs a secure password.
+We need to store the password in a file named `mysqlpasswd` in the same directory as the server's program file.
+> NOTE: The server's program file is [this](src/server/main.py) if you are using an Arduino Uno and [this](src/alternate/main.py) if you are using a Raspberry Pi.
+Assuming the password is `ExAmpl1d2h`, run the following command:

+`CREATE USER 'uicprojserver'@'%' IDENTIFIED BY 'ExAmpl1d2h';`
+> NOTE: Use a different and more secure password than the one mentioned here.

+### 2. Creating the Database and the Table with proper properties

+Run the following command to create the database:

+`CREATE DATABASE uic_project;`

+Run the following command to use the newly created database:

+`USE uic_project;`

+Run the following command to create the table:

+`CREATE TABLE main(id int primary key auto_increment, full int);`

+Run the following command to create two rows:

+`INSERT INTO main(id) VALUES(1, 2);`

+### 3. Configuring Proper Privileges for the newly created users

+#### Client User

+`GRANT SELECT ON uic_project.main TO 'client'@'%';`

+#### Server User

+`GRANT ALL PRIVILEGES ON uic_project.* TO 'uicprojserver'@'%';`

+#### Refresh the Privileges

+`FLUSH PRIVILEGES;`